Source: http://bit.ly/2SHWE5f Photo: Jan Markiewicz CCL: http://bit.ly/2IjEG4n

 Erta Ale Location, Formation, and History

-The location of the otherwordly creation of time and geological activity known as Erta Ale doesn’t surprise many people.
-That’s due to the fact that it formed in a part of the world widely known for its natural wonders.
+The location of the haunting creation of time and geological activity known as Erta Ale doesn’t surprise many people who learn of it.
+That’s due to the fact that the site formed in a part of the world widely known for its natural wonders.
 Nature provided the region with countless such.

-More precisely, the volcanic mountain formed on what’s now known as the continent of Africa.
+More precisely, the volcanic mountain formed on what’s now known to science as the continent of Africa.
 It’s centered over what’s popularly known as the East African Rift.
 That places it in the Afar Region of northeastern Ethiopia.
-It also locates it within a local desert.
+That setting additionally locates it within a local desert.

-It’s very formation further distinguishes the mountain from other sites of its kind.
+It’s very formation further distinguishes the mountain from other sites of its kind across the globe.
 That’s due to the fact that it’s the product of a triple junction of tectonic plates.
 To the present knowledge of geologists, this is the only place on earth where such a conjunction happens.

-The movement of these plates creates the forces responsible for its many unique traits.
-The distinctive mount lies 246 ft (75 m) below sea level, because of the downward thrust of one of the plates.
-The mountain itself’s comprised of material slowly pushed upward.
+The movement of these plates creates the powerful forces responsible for its many unique traits.
+This truly distinctive mount lies 246 ft (75 m) below sea level, because of the downward thrust of one of the plates.
+The mountain itself’s comprised of material inexorably pushed upward.

-Haunting yet captivating Erta Ale holds its share of perils, though, to be certain.
-Though far less common than its continued slow activity, eruptions do occur sporadically.
-In August of 2007, a flow escaped the crater, forcing an evacuation of hundreds of local residents.
+Ethereal yet undeniably captivating Erta Ale holds its share of perils, though, to be certain.
+Though far less common than its continued slow activity, active eruptions do occur sporadically.
+In August of 2007, a flow escaped the crater, forcing an evacuation of hundreds of numerous local residents.

-Explosive eruptions also happen sometimes.
-In both 2008 and 2017 scientists reported these occurring.
+Explosive eruptions also happen on rare occasions.
+In both the years 2008 and 2017, scientists reported these occurring.
 The last major eruption took place on September 25, 2005.
 During this event, thousands of inhabitants fled, two disappeared, and several hundred cattle perished.

 Features Sharing Its Region

-Check out our other articles on Old Faithful, 3 Fabulous North American Felines, Mount Roraima, Stromboli, Bloody Hell Pond, Gates of Hell, Malaysian Dead Leaf Mantis
+Check out our other articles on Old Faithful, 3 Fabulous North American Felines, Mount Roraima, Stromboli, Bloody Hell Pond, Gates of Hell, Malaysian Dead Leaf Mantis, Black Caiman

 Leave a Reply